acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 Serial Key = WHY2025CTF-D3B50E8A5D621A7BC22AFDB74F1B3C668FE28BFD552C58E931388B4DCE3E9795-C84A5381018280D234EFCA6CF4A7A5A9

-The final flag can be computed like by getting the md5 hash of the serial key and then putting it into flag format
+The final flag can be computed by getting the md5 hash of the serial key and then putting it into flag format

 **flag{md5(Serial Key Goes Here)}**